 AFO encourages Oregon architecture students with a passion for serving their community through thoughtful, collaborative, community centered design to apply for the Hatfield Architectural Award.
 An essay and portfolio of work must represent candidates’ commitment to community service and design excellence.

-- Demonstrated ability for quality architectural design and academic achievement
+- Demonstrated ability for quality architectural design

 The selected applicant will be asked to attend our annual Hatfield Scholars Luncheon to receive their award.
 The 2021 event will be virtual.

 Previous applicants who have not received an award are welcomed and encouraged to reapply.

 2021 – Josymar Rodriguez, UO

 2019 – Mohamed Fakhry, PSU & Zachary Sherrod, UO

 2018 – Lisa Patterson, PSU

 2015 – Genevieve Wasser, PSU & Matthew Rusnac, PSU

 2012 – Annie Ledbury, UO